Kemjiranug/Projects/README.md

 ## 👋 About Me

 I am a third-year **Information and Communication Technology (ICT)** student at **Mahidol University**, specializing in **Database Systems**.
 I am interested in **Data Analysis and Data Engineering**, and enjoy learning how to work with data—from organizing and modeling data to analyzing results and building reliable data systems.
 I like turning class knowledge into hands-on projects and continuously improving my technical skills.

+📍 Nonthaburi, Thailand

 ---